 For clients producing biotech advancements in biologics and vaccines, Eric M. Brusca, Ph.D. secures patents internationally through prosecution and related proceedings.
 Clients rely on his legal experience from handling a wide variety of these technologies.
 They also gain sure and insightful assessments of their patentable products and processes, all rooted in his graduate training and research in microbiology, biochemistry and molecular biology.
 A teacher as well, he communicates effectively with his clients and successfully represents their interests.

-He was selected for inclusion in the 2014 and 2015 Illinois Rising Stars® lists, featuring outstanding young attorneys in the state.
-Dr. Brusca was designated as an "Emerging Lawyer" in the January 2015 inaugural edition of Emerging Lawyers Magazine, in which individuals are recognized among the top up-and-coming attorneys in Illinois who are under 40 or have been practicing less than 10 years.
+He was selected for inclusion in the 2014-2016 Illinois Rising Stars® lists, featuring outstanding young attorneys in the state.
+Dr. Brusca was designated as an "Emerging Lawyer" in the 2015-2016 editions of Emerging Lawyers Magazine, in which individuals are recognized among the top up-and-coming attorneys in Illinois who are under 40 or have been practicing less than 10 years.

 - Secured patents worldwide for clinical-stage immunotherapy company covering vaccine adjuvants and therapeutic viral vectors.